 \subsection{Case Studies}

-In Figure \ref{fig: case studies}, we provide an example of agent collaboration in~\proposed to identify the top 5 proteins a query molecule is most likely to activate.
-First, the BioRel Agent extracts from the knowledge graph that the anchor drug, Naftopidil, is indicated for benign prostatic hyperplasia (BPH), pointing to likely activation of pathways related to that condition.
-The DrugRel Agent then complements these findings by \textbf{1)} connecting BPH with alpha-1 adrenergic receptors using its internal knowledge (which is confirmed in the literature~\cite{klotsman2004case}), and \textbf{2)} analyzing the related drugs in the knowledge graph (\emph{e.g.,} Hydroxyzine and Clopamine), inferring potential interaction with histamine and dopamine receptors.
-Finally, the MU agent integrates these findings with its own evidence to provide a summarized report of the likely activated proteins.
-This example highlights the complementary nature of the agents in \proposed, where the integration of diverse information from each agent is key to its success.
-The distributed architecture of the model, grounded in real data sources, also leads to increased interpretability and reliability of the generated answers.
-Additional case studies illustrating the collaborative behavior of agents in \proposed are provided in Appendix~\ref{app: additional case studies}.
+Figure \ref{fig: case studies} showcases how the agents in \proposed collaborate to identify ``the top-5 protein targets a query molecule is most likely to activate''.
+First, the BioRel Agent extracts from the knowledge graph that the anchor drug, Naftopidil, is indicated for benign prostatic hyperplasia (BPH), implying the activation of related pathways.
+The DrugRel Agent complements these findings by \textbf{1)}~linking BPH to alpha-1 adrenergic receptors using its internal knowledge (which is confirmed in the literature~\cite{klotsman2004case}), and \textbf{2)}~analyzing related drugs in the knowledge graph (\emph{e.g.,} Hydroxyzine, Clopamine), to infer interactions with histamine and dopamine receptors.
+Finally, the MU agent integrates these findings with the analysis of the molecular structure to provide a summarized report of the activated protein targets.
+This example highlights the agents' complementary strengths, which lead to interpretable and reliable predictions.
+Additional case studies are provided in Appendix~\ref{app: additional case studies}.